bartificer/programming-by-stealth/docs/pbs33.md

 ## Solution to PBS 32 Challenge

-In [the previous instalment](https://bartificer.net/pbs32) we looked at using `throw`, `try` & `catch` for error handling in JavaScript.
+In [the previous instalment](https://pbs.bartificer.net/pbs32), we looked at using `throw`, `try` & `catch` for error handling in JavaScript.

-The assignment was to create a web page that contains five dropdown menus allowing the user to select an hour, minute, day, month, and year, and a button that when pushed renders the selected date and time in ISO8601 format (the format outputted by `pbs.DateTime.prototype.toString()`), as well as all permutations of American and European date formats and 12 and 24 hour time formats.
+The assignment was to create a web page that contains five drop-down menus allowing the user to select an hour, minute, day, month, and year, and a button that, when pushed, renders the selected date and time in ISO8601 format (the format outputted by `pbs.DateTime.prototype.toString()`), as well as all permutations of American and European date formats and 12 and 24 hour time formats.
 When the user chooses an impossible date, the page should handle that error in a sane way.

 Below is my solution, which you’ll also find in this instalment’s ZIP file as `pbs32-challenge-solution/index.html`: